At any point when reading this FAQ section you can use our glossary to find some useful definitions.

 Simply put, a specific detector is designed to find a well identified type of secret whereas a generic detector yields secrets that are not associated with a given provider.
 For a bit more details, you can refer to this documentation on detectors.

-When possible, GitGuardian will check the validity of the credentials detected.
+When possible, GitGuardian will check the validity of the detected credentials.
 To do so, GitGuardian performs the least intrusive call as possible to the service.
 We favor HEAD requests, or GET requests when we cannot.
-We also select endpoints that do not give any personal information.
-Once this is done, the secret will be labelled as valid or invalid.
+We also select endpoints that do not return any personal information.
+Once this is done, the secret will be labelled as either:

 In the context of secrets detection, a false positive occurs when our detection engine raises an alert for a secret that is not one and has never been one.